solus-project/linux-steam-integration/README.rst

 ``--with-preload-libs=$LIBS``

-        A colon separated list of libraries that are required to launch Steam when using it's own runtime.
+        A colon separated list of libraries that are required to launch Steam when using its own runtime.
 LSI enables users to switch back to the Steam runtime, and in this instance we manage the LD_PRELOAD environmental variable.
         Ensure this is correct, and escape $LIB for correct Linux usage.